Artūrs Karašausks

-Artūrs Karašausks (born 29 January 1992 in Riga) is a Latvian footballer, who plays in the Latvian Higher League for FK Liepāja.
+Artūrs Karašausks (born 29 January 1992) is a Latvian professional footballer who plays as a forward for Cambodian club Visakha.

 Club career

 Early career

-As a youth player Karašausks was a member of the JFC Skonto academy.
+Karašausks was born in Riga.
+As a youth player he was a member of the JFC Skonto academy.
 He was signed by the Latvian Higher League club JFK Olimps/RFS in January 2009, making his top flight debut at the age of 17.
 He scored his first goal for the club in a 1–1 league draw against SK Blāzma on 11 June 2009, being just 17 years, 4 months and 17 days old.
 In less than a month after Karašausks managed to score his first ever hat-trick in a 7–0 league victory over Rīgas Futbola skola.
 All in all he scored 10 goals in 18 league appearances and was named Young Player of the Year, receiving the Ilmārs Liepiņš prize at the end of the season.
 Olimps/RFS finished fifth in the league table, which is, to date, the best result in the club's history.